 Aurora Cannabis (ACB)

 Like CRON stock, Aurora Cannabis (NYSE:ACB) has a “falling knife” chart.
-ACB stock touched a seven-month low at the beginning of the month, and a rebound was undercut by a disappointing fiscal fourth-quarter report on Thursday.
+ACB stock touched a seven-month low at the beginning of the month, and a rebound was undercut by a disappointing fiscal fourth-quarter report.

 Given that Aurora likely will need to raise capital relatively soon, patience is probably advised here.